top of page

 What began as a ritual of focus and discipline evolved into the Japanese tea ceremony—a quiet art built on harmony, respect, and presence.

-In this experience, you don’t just observe—you take part.
-You’ll begin by crafting your own seasonal wagashi sweets, shaped with care and inspired by nature, just as they have been for generations.
 Then, as matcha is prepared before you, each movement unfolds with purpose—measured, deliberate, and unchanged in essence for centuries.

 There is no rush here.
 The outside world fades, replaced by the soft rhythm of tradition.
 The taste of tea, the texture of your handmade sweet, the stillness of the moment—each detail matters.